rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

 PDF.js is a JavaScript project by Mozilla that makes it easier to parse and render PDFs in HTML.
 It is comprised of three key pieces: Core, Display, and Viewer.

 The Core layer is the lower level piece that parses and interprets PDFs for use by the other layers.
 This code is split out into a separate file, `pdf.worker.js`, which will run in a web worker thread in the browser.
-Since we're using Webpack, it handles bundling, fetching, and configuration of the worker script behind the scenes.
+Since we're using webpack, it handles bundling, fetching, and configuration of the worker script behind the scenes.

 The Viewer layer, as I mentioned earlier, provides a primary user interface for viewing and paging through PDFs in Firefox (or other browsers with included extensions).
 We won't be using this piece; in fact, this tutorial could be used as the basis for a Vue.js implementation of an alternative viewer.

 Most of our interaction with the PDF.js library will be at the Display layer, which provides the JavaScript API for retrieving and manipulating PDF document and page data.
 The API relies heavily on Promises, which we'll be incorporating into our Vue.js components.
 We'll also take advantage of dynamic imports to code split our use of PDF.js, since, at least for my purposes, I only want to load the PDF.js library on demand.
-Keeping it out of the main application Webpack bundle helps keep the initial page load time small.
+Keeping it out of the main application webpack bundle helps keep the initial page load time small.

 ### Using PDF.js